HOPLAB-LBP/hoplab-wiki/docs/get-started/computer-setup.md

 === "Students"

-    1. Register on the [Mathworks website](https://nl.mathworks.com/academia/tah-portal/ku-leuven-30919019.html) using your KU Leuven student email address.
+    1. Register on the [MathWorks website](https://nl.mathworks.com/academia/tah-portal/ku-leuven-30919019.html) using your KU Leuven student email address.
-    2. After registering, download the software directly from the Mathworks website.
+    2. After registering, download the software directly from the MathWorks website.
-    3. Follow the step-by-step installation guide provided [here](https://admin.kuleuven.be/icts/onderzoek/downloads/MATLAB/tah-student-install-2017-en.pdf).

 === "Personnel"

-    1. Get added to the license platform:
+    1. Choose the appropriate MATLAB license:

-        1. Open your command prompt (Start > type `cmd`)
-        2. Type `ipconfig` in the command prompt
-        3. Find and copy your IPv4 Address
-        4. Send the following information to [Ying](https://www.kuleuven.be/wieiswie/en/person/00098752):
-            - Your IPv4 Address
-            - Your computer hostname (GHUM-...)
+        - **Individual License**: Recommended for most users.
+This license allows you to use MATLAB on multiple computers (up to 2 simultaneously) and includes access to MATLAB desktop software and online services (e.g., MATLAB Online, Add-Ons, and MATLAB online training).
+This option in suited for individual personnel.

+        - **Designated Computer License**: Use this license if MATLAB is to be installed on a computer that is permanently offline or where users cannot log in under their own account.
+It allows any number of users to access MATLAB on that specific computer, though not simultaneously.
+This option is generally suited for lab/shared computers.

+        The license fee can be covered using individual professional funding sources (e.g., bench fees, grant money, etc.), depending on your contractual situation.
+For more details, please discuss with your PI.

+    ??? warning "Transition to ‘Individual License"
+        The old '5pack' license will no longer be available after October 31, 2024.
+To continue using MATLAB, users must switch to an 'Individual License' or 'Designated Computer License'.
+It is recommended to remove any older versions of MATLAB and install the most recent version as an 'Individual License' user.
+For newer versions (from R2023b onwards), you can easily switch licenses by placing a new license file.
+Detailed instructions are available [here](https://nl.mathworks.com/matlabcentral/answers/2099121-how-do-i-transition-matlab-installations-to-matlab-individual-and-the-campus-wide-license).

     2. Download MATLAB:

-        - Get the MATLAB installation files from the [ICTS License Tool](https://icts.kuleuven.be/apps/license/download/MATLAB/index.html)
+        - Get the MATLAB installation files from the [ICTS License Tool](https://icts.kuleuven.be/apps/license/download/MATLAB/index.html).
+        - Follow the instructions to download the installer for your operating system.

+    3. Install and activate MATLAB:

-    3. Install MATLAB following the installer's instructions.
+        - Run the MATLAB installer and follow the on-screen instructions.
+        - During the activation process, select "Individual License" and log in with your MathWorks account.
+        - Input the license key provided through the ICTS License Tool when prompted.

     ??? tip "Updating Your PC Registration"
         To change your registered computer name or IP address:

         1. Go to https://icts.kuleuven.be/apps/license
         2. Click the pencil icon under "register your PC"
         3. Update your hostname and IP address as needed

-!!! info "Home Usage"
-    MATLAB can be used at home if you connect via VPN.
-Use the SSL VPN Pulse Client / Ivanti Secure Access Client provided by KU Leuven.

 ## Frequently used software
 Here are some software programs we frequently use in the lab, which you might find useful to download: